keithalewis/lac/README.md

 A block token does not include the beginning and ending brace characters.

-A _key_ token starts with a less than character (`<`) and the following characters up to the next white space are a key in the dictionary.
+A _key_ token starts with a dollar signe character (`$`) and the following characters up to the next white space are a key in the dictionary.

-A key token does not include the beginning less than character.
+A key token does not include the beginning dollar sign character.

 ## Types